JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Results

-We now turn to the equivalent width distribution (EW$_0$) of $z=7,8$ \oiii\ emitters in simulations and observations.
-Our large field-of-view observations should capture the most extreme sources, making the comparison more definitive than in \citep{Meyer2024}.
-We measure the Equivalent Width using the continuum derived from the COSMOS-Web F444W aperture magnitude, to which we subtract the line fluxes integrated over the filter width.
-In the following analysis, we remove the handful low-SNR objects with SNR(EW$_0<2$).
+We now turn to the equivalent width (EW) distribution of $z=7,8$ \oiii\ emitters in simulations and observations.
+Our large field of view observations should capture the most extreme sources, making the comparison more definitive than in \citep{Meyer2024}.
+We measure the rest-frame equivalent width (EW$_0$) using the continuum derived from the COSMOS-Web F444W aperture magnitude, to which we subtract the line fluxes integrated over the filter width.
+In the following analysis, we remove the handful low-S/N objects with S/N(EW$_0)<2$.
 We show the observed EW distribution in Fig. \ref{fig:ew_o3} from FRESCO, COSMOS-3D and predictions from the models discussed previously (in a similar UV luminosity regime).
-At the median F444W magnitude of the \oiii\, the COSMOS-3D grism sensitivity implies a rest-frame equivalent width $5\sigma$ sensitivity limit of $373\ \AA$.
-The majority ($\sim 85\%$) of the sample presented is above that limit and $73\%$ of sample above an EW of $EW_0>500\ \AA$, suggesting that we are not missing a significant population of low-EW emitters at the luminosities probed here.
+At the median F444W magnitude of our \oiii\ emitter sample, the median COSMOS-3D grism sensitivity (across the field and wavelength range) results in a typical rest-frame equivalent width $5\sigma$ sensitivity limit of $359\ \AA$.
+We note that this is a estimate but in practice the EW limit is different by a factor of a few for each individual sources depending on its F444W magnitude, redshift and location in the COSMOS-3D field.
+The majority ($\sim 74\%$) of the sample presented is above that limit and $69\%$ of the sample have an equivalent width $\rm{EW}_0>500\ \AA$, suggesting that we are not missing a significant population of low-EW emitters at the luminosities probed here.
 We also combine the FRESCO and COSMOS-3D distributions by re-weighting the numbers of emitters by the relative field of view of FRESCO and COSMOS-3D (factor $\sim 9$).
 The resulting distribution is still incomplete at the low-EW end, especially since the depth of the FRESCO F444W imaging is shallower than the COSMOS-Web imaging data.
 However, we can characterise the high-EW tail where COSMOS-3D is most likely complete.